 - Anonymous surfing guides for programs such as Tor, Shadowsocks, SOCKS5, or other proxy software.

 - Game guides focusing on SteamCMD installation.
-Game guides should have a basic synopsis of how to install the game but contain information about using and customizing the game server.
+Game guides should concentrate on using and customizing the game server.
 Link to this article as a reference to describe SteamCMD installation.

 - Blockchain and cryptocurrencies

 - Guides that require virtualization technologies (VirtualBox, VMWare, KVM, XEN, etc.) Vultr does not support nested virtualization.